 Like oysters and clams, scallops are a type of shellfish that live in saltwater.
 While there are many varieties of scallops, the kind you usually find in stores are either small (bay) scallops, which are good for throwing in a pasta or chowder, and larger (sea) scallops like the ones we’re cooking here.
 These sweet and tender little shellfish have a pleasant texture that’s delicate but still firm, like a cross between lobster and fish.

 Scallops have a unique flavor that is mild and versatile.
 Their pleasant, briny taste definitely calls the ocean to mind, but scallops are most famous for their buttery sweetness which makes them ideal for simple cooking methods.
 The flavor of the scallop should be the star of this show!
+In addition to this recipe, I also love cooking scallops in garlic butter.

 The Ingredients You’ll Need